guylyons/guy-hugo/content/posts/2019/music-to-code-to.md

 ---
-title: "Music to code to"
+title: Lofi mixes to code to
 date: 2019-05-23

 ---
 Whenever I'm coding at work, I usually put on some tunes to listen to help me focus.
 Here are a few good mindless beat driven mixes I frequent.